adiep2501/moving_car/README.md

 MovingCar
 =========

 Move a char on a grid of chars.
 Walls will stop the char and bombs will explode the car ending your adventure.
-I have no idea how the hell github works.